 Do I have to be a Christian to apply to Wheaton College?

 Wheaton’s mission statement expresses the stable and enduring identity of the College - our reason for existence and our role in society and the church.
 All the purposes, goals, and activities of the College are guided by this mission.

-Wheaton College exists to help build the church and improve society worldwide by promoting the development of whole and effective Christians through excellence in programs of Christian higher education.
+Wheaton College serves Jesus Christ and advances His Kingdom through excellence in liberal arts and graduate programs that educate the whole person to build the church and benefit society worldwide.
 This mission expresses our commitment to do all things "For Christ and His Kingdom."